-There’s a lot of talk about smart meters and how they can help communities use power more efficiently, conserving energy and thus reducing costs.
+There’s a lot of talk about smart meters and how they can help communities use power more efficiently, conserving energy and thus reducing utility bills.
 However, some claim that smart meters are hazardous to human health, emitting dangerous high frequency radio waves that can cause illness and disease.
+Further some claim smart meters are a scam.

 Unfortunately, all of this conflicting information can leave consumers very confused about whether they should embrace smart meters or avoid them at all costs (something that is nearly impossible as many utility companies have already made the switch).
 Before you start crafting your tinfoil hat, take some time to get the facts.
 The Smart Grid Consumer Collaborative (SGCC) recently released an informative video and fact sheet designed to help consumers refute the most commonly circulated myths about smart meters.